 where the modes of oscillation are

-By studying the phase relations between the solutions of eq. (\ref{cla1}), we notice that the $\omega_1$ mode describes a translation of the two ions where the distance $r_0$ between them is constant, while the Coulomb repulsion remains unchanged, as $a$ is missing in eq. (\ref{coup2}).
-This mode of translation generates an axial current which can be detected.
-In case of the $\omega_2$ mode, the distance between the ions increases and then decreases around the location of a fixed centre of mass (CM), situation when the electric current and implicitly the signal are zero.
-Although this mode can not be electronically detected, optical detection is possible.
-Therefore, for collective modes of motion the theory predicts that only a peak of the mass will be detected, corresponding to the average mass of the two ions.
-In case of weak coupling the inequality in eq. (\ref{coup1}) reverses, while from eq. (\ref{cla41}) we infer
+By exploring the phase relations between the solutions of eq. (\ref{cla1}), we can ascertain that the $\omega_1$ mode corresponds to a translation of the ions (the distance $r_0$ between ions does not fluctuate), while the Coulomb repulsion remains steady as $b$ is absent in eq. (\ref{coup2}).
+The axial current produced by this mode of translation can be detected (electronically).
+In the $\omega_2$ mode the distance between the ions fluctuates about a fixed centre of mass (CM), case when both the electric current and signal are zero.
+Optical detection is possible in the $\omega_2$ mode \cite{Guti19} even if electronic detection is not feasible.
+As a consequence, for collective modes of motion only a peak of the mass is detected that corresponds to the ion average mass.
+In case of weak coupling the inequality in eq. (\ref{coup1}) overturns, and from eq. (\ref{cla41}) we derive

-that is, every mode of the motion corresponds to a single mass and the resonance is shifted by the term $a$.
-Moreover, within the limit $m_1 = m_2$, the strong coupling requirement in eq. (\ref{coup1}) is always satisfied no matter how weak the Coulomb coupling, which makes the weak coupling condition inapplicable in practice.
+which means every mode of the dynamics matches a single mass, while resonance is shifted with the parameter $b$.
+Moreover, within the limit of equal ion mass $m_1 = m_2$, the strong coupling requirement in eq. (\ref{coup1}) is always satisfied regardless of how weak is the Coulomb coupling.
+This fact renders the weak coupling condition inapplicable in practice.